Swapnil55559/CAN_Protocol_Test_Setup/README.md

 * Connect the CAN Rx (PA11 or D10) and CAN Tx (PA12 or D2) to the Rx Pin and Tx pin of the Tranceiver respectively in both the STM32F303K8
 * Provide 3.3V VCC and GND to Tranceiver from the STM32F303K8
 * Connect CAN H and CAN L of one Tranceiver to CAN H and CAN L of another Tranceiver in a twisted pair of wire
-* External Switch and push button can be attached to the pin 5 & 6 for direction control and to apply brake respectively.

 ## Instructions